-- Maine coon.
-The official state cat of Maine, this gentle giant is one of the largest cat breeds, weighing up to 18 pounds.
+Maine's official state cat, this gentle giant, is one of the largest cat breeds, weighing up to 18 pounds.
 In fact, it's so big that some folks once believed it was a cross between a cat and a raccoon, hence the breed's name.
-Maine coon cats have a beautiful long silky coat that rarely mats, but it benefits from weekly grooming.
+Maine Coon cats have a beautiful long silky coat that rarely mats, but it benefits from weekly grooming.
 It also comes in a wide variety of colors and patterns.
-Maine coon cats are a curious, easygoing breed that loves spending time with its family and generally gets along well with other cats and dogs.
+Maine Coon cats are a curious, easygoing breed that loves spending time with its family and generally gets along well with other cats and dogs.

-- Ragdoll.
 Developed in the 1960s by California cat breeder Ann Baker, ragdolls are well-known for their bright blue eyes, color-pointed coat, and for their tendency to go completely limp when picked up.
-Ragdolls are a sweet, docile breed that can grow fairly large with males tipping the scales at 15 pounds or more.
-Their long, soft coat is easy to maintain with regular grooming and comes in different point colors: seal, blue, chocolate, and lilac and in three divisions: solid or colorpoint, parti-color bicolor, and parti-color mitted.
+Ragdolls are a sweet, docile breed that can grow relatively large, with males tipping the scales at 15 pounds or more.
+Their long, soft coat is easy to maintain with regular grooming and comes in different point colors: seal, blue, chocolate, and lilac.
+In three divisions: solid or colorpoint, parti-color bicolor, and parti-color mitted.
 They make excellent family pets because they are easy to handle and have such a cheerful personality.

-- Himalayan.
-The Himalayan combines the best characteristics of both parents, the Persian and the Siamese.
+Himalayan.
+The Himalayan combines the best characteristics of both parents, the Persian, and the Siamese.
 Developed in the 1930s, the Himalayan sports the bright blue eyes and pointed coat of the Siamese with the long, lustrous coat and snub nose of the Persian.
-Although many cat fanciers consider the Himalayan as a separate breed, others look at it as a variety of the Persian.
-In the end, though, it doesn't really matter because what's important is the fact that the Himalayan makes an amazing and beautiful pet that's smart, curious and engaging.
+Although many cat fanciers consider the Himalayan as a separate breed, others look at it as various Persians.
+In the end, though, it doesn't really matter because what's important is the fact that the Himalayan makes an amazing and beautiful pet that's smart, curious, and engaging.
 Its lovely coat comes in several pointed colors including: seal, blue, chocolate, lilac, flame, tortoiseshell, and lynx.

-- Exotic shorthair.
 Do you love the look and personality of the Persian but want to avoid grooming its long coat?
 Consider the exotic shorthair as an alternative.
-Developed in the 1950s, the exotic shorthair was created by crossing Persian cats with the American shorthair.
-The result was a friendly, outgoing cat that retained the snub nose and broad skull of the Persian with the short coat and more active personality of the American shorthair.
+The exotic shorthair was developed in the 1950s by crossing Persian cats with the American shorthair.
+The result was a friendly, outgoing cat that retained the Persian's snub nose and broad skull with the short coat and more playful personality of the American shorthair.
 They are sweet, affectionate cats that love attention and being in the center of family activities.
 Coat colors vary.

-- Bengal.
 Technically, the Bengal is not a breed but a hybrid cat that was developed in California by crossing a domestic shorthair with an Asian leopard cat.
 They are prized for their bold, leopardlike spots; large eyes; and longer legs than a domestic cat.
-Bengals are inquisitive, active, outgoing animals, but it's important that you do some research before you bring a Bengal into your home.
+Bengals are curious, active, outgoing animals, but you must do some research before you bring a Bengal into your home.
 Only kittens that are four generations away from the leopard cat make good pets.
 Anything less than four generations could retain too much of the leopard cat genetics and develop temperament problems.

-- Pixiebob.
 The Pixiebob might look like a wild cat (they are supposed to resemble a wild bobcat), but they are all purr when you get to know them.
-Developed in Washington state, the Pixiebob is the result of natural breeding between a large, bobtail tom and a number of local spotted female cats.
+Developed in Washington state, the Pixiebob results from natural breeding between a large bobtail tom and many local spotted female cats.
 Over time, the breed has become prized for its outgoing personality, gorgeous spotted coat, and short bobbed tail.
 Pixiebobs can also be short or long-haired and might occasionally have extra toes.
 Color is usually a brown tabby pattern.